caouecs/SirTrevorJS-blocks/README.md

 Blocks for different uses

- * Markdown : copy of Text block
+ * Facebook : embed post from Facebook
  * Gettyimages : embed images from Getty
+ * Pinterest : embed pin from Pinterest
  * Slideshare : embed slide from Slideshare
  * Spotify : embed track from Spotify
- * Facebook : embed post from Facebook
  * Video : for more providers (vevo, veho, yahoo...)

 ## Video